Usin2705/FishSauce/README.md

 Note: due to Google Cloud Speech-to-Text is a paid service (only free for 1,000 requests/month), a mini switch is used to toogle on/off this Voice recognition module.

-In the video you can see that Wall-F recognnizes the voice command from our team member and reply back.
+In the video you can see that Wall-F recognizes the voice command from our team member and reply back.

 <p>
 <b>Voice command</b>